spacelift-io/user-documentation/docs/concepts/configuration/context.md

 ![](<../../assets/screenshots/Environment_·_Managed_stack (3).png>)

-...and be visible on the list of attached stacks:
+...and be visible on the list of attached contexts:

 ![](<../../assets/screenshots/Environment_·_Managed_stack (4).png>)